Getting Started

 Install single release/chart

-Instead of iteration through all services, you can also deploy a single release like mariadb
+Instead of iterating through all services, you can also deploy a single release like mariadb by executing the following:

 helmfile apply -e dev -n-l name=mariadb